Yamini Pahwa

 Failing to submit the NOI within the prescribed time frame can lead to legal consequences.
 It jeopardizes the legal standing of the mortgage, potentially leading to disputes over property ownership and challenges in enforcing the mortgage in case of default.
 Additionally, it could result in penalties as outlined in section 89C of the Registration Act.

 NOI charges refer to the fees associated with filing the Notice of Intimation.
 These charges cover the cost of processing and legally acknowledging the NOI.
-The amount is typically nominal compared to the overall loan value but is essential for the legal sanctity of the loan agreement and the mortgage.
+The amount is typically nominal compared to the overall loan value, but is essential for the legal sanctity of the loan agreement and the mortgage.

 The time limit for filing an NOI is generally within 30 days from the date of disbursement of the first loan amount.
 This deadline is crucial and must be adhered to in order to ensure the legal validity of the mortgage.

 Typically, it is the responsibility of the borrower, not the lender, to submit the NOI.
 The borrower must ensure that the NOI is filed within the specified time frame to the Sub-Registrar’s Office under the jurisdiction of the property.
-However, lenders may assist or guide borrowers in this process to ensure compliance and protect their own interests.
+However, lenders may assist or guide borrowers in this process to ensure compliance and protect their interests.

 Published on 28th December 2023